legendarycode3/mastering-javaScript-course/README.md

 3.)
 Headers: </br>
 Provide additional information about the request, such as content type, authentication credentials, or user agent. </br>
 4.)
 Body (Optional): </br>
+Contains data sent to the server, primarily used with methods like POST, PUT, and PATCH. </br>

 	kINDLY FELLOW ME ON MY SOCIALS AND LEARN MORE TECH TIPS AND BECOME A TECH BRO YOU DREAM OF : <br/>